Master's Final Project

 - Deliberation: at the end of the defence, the board shall retire to deliberate and make a decision on the grade.
 The board should assess the Master's degree-related knowledge and skills demonstrated by the student, the originality of the research conducted, the clarity and precision of the Master's Final Project report, the quality of the presentation and, if applicable, the demonstration, and the answers to questions raised by the board.
 Additionally, it shall have to check that the student has achieved the learning outcomes stipulated for the MFP.
 Then, after signing the minutes of the thesis defence, the board’s chairperson shall publicly announce the grade awarded to the student (the board may unanimously recommend conferral of an honours distinction).

-- At the end of the defence, the board secretary shall submit a copy and the original of the examination board minutes to the Master's administrative office.
-If put forward for an honours distinction, a committee shall decide, as end of the corresponding semester, which MFPs are to receive this distinction.
+- At the end of the defence, the board secretary shall submit a copy and the original of the examination board minutes to the Master's administrative office and the Escuela Técnica Superior de Ingenieros Informáticos's Registry, respectively.
+If put forward for an honours distinction, a committee shall decide, at the end of semester, which MFPs are to receive this distinction.